VeerChaurasia/VeerChaurasia/README.md

 - 🔭 I’m Interested In **Blockchain and Low Level Development**

-- 🌱 I’m currently learning **Applications of Rust and GoLang In development**
+- 🌱 I’m currently learning About **Distributed Systems and Applications of Rust and GoLang In development**
 - Currently I am working on Selene-A Light Client for Ethereum
 - Winner in Nethermind Track at ETHONLINE | Finalist in Based India Buildathon | Won Polygon and Socket Track at ETHIndia'24